akutruff/diagon/README.md

 // patches equals: [{"counter" => 0}]
 ```

-The above runs the increment function and records any object mutation into a list of `Map<>` objects that store which properties have changed and the **original value** of each property.
+Runs the increment function and records any object mutation into a list of `Map<>` objects containing the **original value** of each property.

 These patches allows you to rewind and undo changes by calling `applyPatch()`.

 ## Deep Object Hierarchies
 ```typescript